antonis04/MyFirstJavaProject/README.md

-# MyFirstJavaProject
+# Java Alarm Clock Project

-Welcome to **MyFirstJavaProject**!
+Welcome to **JavaAlarmClockProjectt**!
 This repository is designed for learners starting out with Java.

 ## Description